The punishment for insurance fraud in the UK

 The punishment for insurance fraud in the UK is severe, yet false claims are a growing issue that continues to impact our country.

 Insurance fraud is a serious crime that has increased in recent years.
-The methods behind these claims are consistent, from exaggerating a claim to intentionally providing false information when applying for cover.
+Fraud methods can vary, from exaggerating a claim to intentionally providing false information when applying for cover.

-As fraudulent insurance claims have become more detectable, the consequences have become harsher in a bid to ‘crackdown’ on insurance fraud.
-Take these high-profile examples.
+However, as fraudulent insurance claims have become more detectable, the consequences have become harsher in a bid to 'crack down' on insurance fraud.
+Take these high-profile examples:

-The insurer caught him out from the intelligence they’d gathered during an investigation and given a 12-month community order of 200 hours of unpaid work.
+- In Milton Keynes, 28-year-old Daniel Silver falsely claimed for a £6,150 Rolex watch, stating he’d lost it in a sunbed shop.
+But the insurer caught him out using intelligence they’d gathered from an investigation, and he was given a 12-month community order of 200 hours of unpaid work.

 Reasons for making fraudulent insurance claims